brendaalbuq/brendaalbuq/README.md

 # 👩‍💻 Brenda Santos de Albuquerque

 ### 💡 About Me
-I'm a **Computer Systems Engineering student** at IPCA (Portugal) with international academic experience in **Austria** and **Macau**.
+I'm a **Computer Systems Engineering student** from IPCA (Portugal) with international academic experience in **Austria** and **Macau**.
-At the moment, I'm focusing mainly on **Cybersecurity**, while also developing interest in **AI for Security** and data-driven approaches to privacy and digital wellbeing.

-I enjoy understanding how systems fail, how networks behave, and how technology can be used to protect people and organizations.
+My primary focus is **Cybersecurity**, especially within **healthcare environments**, where protecting data and systems has a direct impact on people's lives.

+I’m also interested in how **Artificial Intelligence** can support security, threat detection, and digital wellbeing.
-My goal is to build a solid foundation in security and gradually grow into areas where **AI and Cyber Defense** intersect.
+My goal is to build a solid foundation in security while exploring how AI and data can help create safer, more ethical healthcare technologies.

 ---

-### 🔐 Primary Focus — Cybersecurity
+### 🔐 Main Focus — Cybersecurity in Healthcare
-- Security fundamentals (confidentiality, integrity, availability)
-- Network security & traffic analysis
+- Network security and traffic analysis
-- Vulnerability assessment basics
+- Vulnerability assessment fundamentals
 - Incident response and threat detection
-- Ethical hacking fundamentals
+- Digital forensics basics
-- System administration & Linux usage
+- Linux administration and security
+- Safe handling of clinical and sensitive data
+- GDPR and privacy considerations
-- Privacy, data protection and ethical use of technology
+- Ethical use of technology in healthcare

 ---

-### 🧠 Secondary Focus — Artificial Intelligence for Security
+### 🧠 Secondary Focus — AI & Data for Security and Health
-- Detecting anomalies in network traffic
+- Anomaly detection in medical networks
-- ML techniques for classification and threat scoring
+- ML for threat classification
-- AI for digital wellbeing and behaviour analysis
+- Data analysis for clinical and wellbeing applications
-- Privacy-preserving data handling
+- Privacy-preserving data techniques
-- Ethical and human-centered AI
+- Responsible and human-centered AI

 ---